Matthew Barnson

 Matthew Barnson (born 1979) is an American composer.

 Biography

 Barnson is a native of Utah and obtained his undergraduate degree from the Eastman School of Music.
-He pursued graduate studies at the University of Pennsylvania and Yale University.
+He pursued graduate studies in composition at the University of Pennsylvania and Yale University.
 Barnson is the youngest recipient of a Barlow Commission from the BYU College of Fine Arts and Communications.
 He was awarded a 2009 Charles Ives Prize.
 He is currently an assistant professor of composition at Stony Brook University.

 Works

 Barnson's works have been performed by the following individuals / groups: